-SC 14C2 - West Linapacan
+SC-14C2 - West Linapacan

 A farm-in agreement was signed in May 2008 with Pitkin Petroleum Plc.
-The agreement requires the farm-in party / farminee to carry out, at its own cost, technical studies, drill a well or wells, and redevelop the West Linapacan-A oilfield.
-In return, Pitkin Petroleum Plc. will earn 75% interest out of the share in the farming-out parties/farmors.
-The farming-out parties / Farmors are free up to commercial "first oil" production.
+The agreement requires the farm-in party /Farminee to carry out, at its own cost, technical studies, drill a well or wells, and redevelop the West Linapacan-A oilfield.
+In return, Pitkin Petroleum Plc. will earn 75% interest out of the share of the farming-out parties/Farmors.
+Pitkin assumed the role as Operator of the block.
+The farming-out parties / Farmors are carried free up to commercial "first oil" production.